 Italy is immensely popular as a holiday destination — in 2018, there were approximately 63 million visits from all over the world, and more and more are encouraged to explore and experience Italy.

-While the fluency in Italian is not prerequisite.
-If you have some Italian language skills under your belt before setting off, It will not only enriches your holiday experience but could save you a few euros.
-It’s always nice to be able to communicate with the locals in their own language.
+The Italian fluency is not prerequisite.
+If you have some Italian language skills under your belt before setting off.
+Then, it will not only enriches your holiday experience but could save you a few euros.
+It’s always nice to be able to communicate with the locals in their language.
 It’ll open doors and make native speakers warm up to you.

 Why study in Italy?